-With regard to the Circuit Court's Administrative Order compelling the payment of provider invoices within a short, prescribed time frame and the mandates placed upon CPS workers, the third and fourth factors are present as well.
-Notably, Petitioner was deprived of the opportunity to present evidence on the issue of temporarily delayed payments because it was not made aware of the broad issues before the Administrative Order was entered.
+With regard to the Circuit Court's Administrative Order compelling the payment of provider invoices within a short, prescribed time frame, the third and fourth factors are present as well.
+Notably, Petitioner was deprived of the opportunity to present evidence on the issue of temporarily delayed payments because it was not made aware of the pending issues before the Administrative Order was entered.
 Additionally, the time frame for payment is arbitrary and capricious.

-With regard to the fifth factor-- whether the lower tribunal's order raises new and important problems or issues of law of first impression--the Circuit Court's Order regarding payment of socially necessary services creates the potential for conflicting directives from other circuit court courts, who may order the Petitioner to handle provider invoices differently.
+With regard to the fifth factor-- whether the lower tribunal's order raises new and important problems or issues of law of first impression--the Circuit Court's Order regarding payment of socially necessary services creates the potential for conflicting directives from other circuit court courts, who may order Petitioner to handle provider invoices differently.
 The Order itself further directly contradicts Petitioner's own internal "checks and balances" system in which invoices are reviewed and confirmed accurate prior to payment.